hasanike/Refraction/README.md

 ### Technologies
- Aside from HTML no other technologies were used.
+ Aside from HTML/CSS no other technologies were used.

 ### Screenshots
  ![alt text](/assets/images/HoriseonScreenshot.png "Image of refracted webpage")